Learn about different types of interviews.

 What is a Behavioral Interview?

-Behavioral interview questions have become more and more popular over the last few years.
-Many of the employers that recruit at USC use a combination of behavioral and traditional interview questions to select students for internships and full-time jobs.
+- Behavioral interview questions have become increasingly popular over the last few years.
+Many employers that recruit at USC use behavioral and traditional interview questions to select students for internships and full-time jobs.
 Behavior-based interviewing is a way to screen candidates and get more tangible information from potential hires.
-The basic premise behind this type of interview is that your past behavior is the best predictor of your future performance and actions in the workplace.
+The basic premise behind this type of Interview is that your past behavior is the best predictor of your future performance and actions in the workplace.
 Behavioral questions may be asked in any interview format—telephone, Skype/Zoom, panel, or one-on-one.
-You should be prepared to answer a few behavioral-based questions during your interview.
+It would be best if you were prepared to answer a few behavioral-based questions during your Interview.

 What are Employers Looking for in a Behavioral Interview?